 - Giving you space to actually write down the passage in its entirety once every week (the act of writing it down will help your mind to store the prayer in your long term memory vs your short term memory).

 - Including an art printable of 1 Timothy 2:1-6 which you can print out and hang somewhere that you’ll be able to see it every day and be reminded of the the prayer challenge.

 One Last Thing

 When you first start praying 1 Timothy 2:1-6 you’re not going to have it instantly memorized.
 Feel free to look over the verses as you pray.
-Don’t worry, it’s not like you’re cheating if you’re eyes are open 🙂 If you stay faithful every day by the end of these four weeks you’ll know this Scripture like the back of your hand and will be able to include it in future prayers.
+Don’t worry, it’s not like you’re cheating if your eyes are open 🙂 If you stay faithful, by the end of these four weeks you’ll know this Scripture like the back of your hand and will be able to include it in future prayers.
 I will be praying for you and please pray for me and all the other women who will be taking part in this challenge as well.
 I pray that this will increase godly living in all our lives and that our knowledge of the Word and who God is would grow.
 I want to leave you with this Corrie Ten Boom quote on prayer: